Episcopal Public Library of Barcelona

 The Episcopal Public Library of Barcelona (Spanish: Biblioteca Pública Episkcopal de Barcelona, BPEB), also called the Episcopal Public Library of the Seminary of Barcelona (Biblioteca Pública Episcopal del Seminari de Barcelona) is a library located in the building of the Conciliar Seminary of Barcelona.
 Founded in 1772, it is the oldest preserved public access library in the city of Barcelona, Spain.
 It houses a large collection of old and modern books, with about 360,000 volumes.

 The BPEB belongs to the Roman Catholic Archdiocese of Barcelona and is its central library.
-It forms part of the library system of the Ramon Llull University and collaborates with the Collective Catalogue of the Catalan Bibliographic Heritage.
+It collaborates with the Collective Catalogue of the Catalan Bibliographic Heritage.

 Names

 The library is also known as: